HTTP-RPC/Kilo/README.md

 ### WebServiceProxy Class
 The `WebServiceProxy` class serves as an invocation proxy for HTTP-RPC services.
 Internally, it uses an instance of `XMLHttpRequest` to communicate with the server, and uses `JSON.parse()` to convert the response to an object. `POST` requests are encoded using the "application/x-www-form-urlencoded" MIME type.

 Service proxies are initialized via the `WebServiceProxy` constructor.
 Service operations are executed by calling the `invoke()` method on the service proxy.

-Request arguments can be numbers, booleans, strings, or arrays of any simple type.
+TODO Arguments

 The `invoke()` method takes a result handler function as the final argument.
 This callback is invoked upon completion of the operation.
 The callback takes two arguments: a result object and an error object.
 If the remote method completes successfully, the first argument contains the value returned by the method.
 If the method call fails, the second argument will contain the HTTP status code corresponding to the error that occurred.